FAQs about careers in the ambulance service team

 If you want to be an ambulance driver, you'll usually be a qualified ambulance care assistant/patient transport service driver, emergency care assistant, ambulance technician or paramedic

-Although ambulance service trusts currently employ ambulance technicians, it is no longer possible to enter this role as a new entrant.
-Those technicians currently working will be provided with opportunities to work as emergency care assistants or progress onto paramedic training, where they meet the requirements to do so.
+Most ambulance service trusts still employ ambulance technicians and they are provided with opportunities to work as emergency care assistants or progress onto paramedic training, where they meet the requirements to do so.

 Dialling 999 gets you through to the emergency services - including the police, ambulance service or fire and rescue service.
 In terms of the ambulance service, calls will usually be handled by an emergency medical dispatcher/call handler.